01 of 10

 Real wood is real, and a lot of homeowners prefer it because of the idea that it is real.
 But how does it function, as opposed to MDF or plastic baseboards?

-My theory: as long as the baseboard will be painted, you might as well buy the plastic stuff.
-Painted wood and painted plastic look exactly the same.
-Yet plastic bases will never rot.
+As long as the baseboard will be painted, you might as well buy the plastic stuff.
+Painted wood and painted plastic look exactly the same but plastic bases will never rot.

 Tip: How to Remove Plastic Burrs